Pianodao – The Way of Piano – is the piano education blog of Andrew Eales, a pianist, teacher and writer based in Milton

-Guest Authors from around the world have significantly contributed to the site, sharing their experiences, perspectives, and knowledge here.
+Guest Authors from around the world have also significantly contributed to the site, sharing their experiences, perspectives, and knowledge here.

 Welcome to Pianodao!

 I’m so pleased that you’ve found this site, and hope that you enjoy exploring the 400+ articles here, written to inform, encourage and inspire you on your piano journey!

 We pianists know that self-evaluation is crucial to our progress and musical development.
 Pianodao takes this basic principle and places the process of reflection within a much broader context – our journey through life.